Danial Williams

-Danial Williams (แดเนียล วิลเลียมส์, born June 13, 1993), is a Thai-born Australian professional Muay Thai fighter, kickboxer, and mixed martial artist currently signed to ONE Championship, where he competes in the Strawweight division.
+Danial Williams (แดเนียล วิลเลียมส์, born June 13, 1993), is a Thai-born Australian professional Muay Thai fighter, kickboxer, and mixed martial artist.
+He competed in the Strawweight division of ONE Championship.

 Background

 Williams was born on June 13, 1993, in Phan district, Chiang Rai province, Thailand to an Australian father and Thai mother.
 He came to Australia when he was eight months old.

 Williams was a shy child whose mixed heritage always made him feel like a bit of an outcast.
 He wasn't like his school friends in Australia, or like his family in Thailand, and he struggled to find his place.

 Muay Thai & Kickboxing career

 Early career

 Williams faced Aaron Leigh for the CMT Super Bantamweight Championship at Caged Muay Thai 3 on July 6, 2013.
 He won the fight by a fourth-round knockout.

 Williams faced Shota Takiya in the 2015 K-1 World GP 2015 Super Bantamweight Tournament quarterfinals, held on April 19, 2015.
 He lost the fight by majority decision.